Carson Kelly: Arizona Diamondbacks

 On December 5, 2018, the Cardinals traded Kelly, Luke Weaver, Andy Young, and a draft pick to the Arizona Diamondbacks in exchange for first baseman Paul Goldschmidt.

 Prior to the 2019 season, Baseball America ranked Kelly the Diamondbacks' fourth-best prospect and best defensive catcher.
 The Diamondbacks started the season with three catchers.
 Manager Torey Lovullo hoped that Kelly, Alex Avila, and John Ryan Murphy would be a "three-headed monster" at the position.
 His first game with the Diamondbacks started on March 29 against the Los Angeles Dodgers, a game that lasted for six hours and five minutes, setting a record for the longest ever played at Dodger Stadium.
 Kelly had a pinch-hit RBI in the top of the 13th, helping Arizona win 5–4.
-Against the Boston Red Sox on April 6, he had three RBI, including a go-ahead RBI single in the bottom of the ninth inning to give Arizona a 5–4 victory.
+Against the Boston Red Sox on April 6, he had three RBIs, including a go-ahead RBI single in the bottom of the ninth inning to give Arizona a 5–4 victory.
 On May 4, he hit his first career home run, the second of back-to-back homers against Kyle Freeland as Arizona beat the Colorado Rockies 9–2.
 The Diamondbacks designated Murphy for assignment on May 25, leaving Kelly and Avila as the team's main catchers.
 On July 3, Kelly's home run against Kenley Jansen put the Diamondbacks ahead in the ninth, though they eventually lost 5–4 to the Dodgers in 10 innings.
 His three-run home run against John Means on July 24 helped the Diamondbacks beat the Baltimore Orioles 5–2.
 He had his first multi-home run game on August 9, tying a game against the Dodgers with a two-run blast in the ninth inning and hitting a solo shot in the 11th to secure a 3–2 victory.
 In 2019, Kelly batted .245/.348/.478 with 18 home runs and 47 RBIs over 111 games.
 His 18 home runs tied Miguel Montero's Diamondbacks record for the most home runs hit by a catcher in a season.